Annual Security Report

 Sexual Misconduct Policy

 Barry University is committed to providing the best possible setting for carrying out its educational mission.
 An essential component of this environment is an atmosphere in which all members of the university community have an equal opportunity to work, to learn, and to develop.
-The Division of Student Affairs, in an effort to educate students and others, provides programs throughout the year that focus on individual responsibilities regarding sexual misconduct and how to avoid, confront, report and eliminate it from the campus environment.
+The Division of University Administration, in an effort to educate students and others, provides programs throughout the year that focus on individual responsibilities regarding sexual misconduct and how to avoid, confront, report and eliminate it from the campus environment.

 Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681 et seq. (“Title IX”) prohibits discrimination on the basis of sex in education programs or activities that receive Federal financial assistance.
 Sexual Misconduct, as defined in this policy, is a form of sex discrimination prohibited by Title IX.
 Barry University is committed to providing programs, activities and an educational environment free from sex discrimination.